Infinite measure mixing for some mechanical systems: Examples

-The proof in the continuous time case is similar.
-However, we need to modify (M1)--(M6) as explained below.
-Note that if $q(t)\sim Q\gg 1$ then $v(t)\sim \sqrt{Q}$ so the particle will travel distance of order $\sqrt{Q}$ during a unit time interval.
+{\bf Local global mixing for $\tG^t.$} In this case, we also need to modify (M1)--(M6).
+Note that if $q(t)\sim Q\gg 1$, then $v(t)\sim \sqrt{Q}$ so the particle will travel distance of order $\sqrt{Q}$ during a unit time interval.
 This distance is too large for Lorentz particle to serve as a good approximation to the Galton particle.
 The good news is that a much shorter time is sufficient to observe the LLT on Galton board.

+{ Note that Lemma \ref{LmGB-LG} does not tell us that $\tG^t$ is well approximated by $G^t.$ Instead $G^t$ approximates the rescaled flow.
+Namely, let $\hG^s$ be obtained from $\tG^t$ by the time change $\DS \frac{ds}{dt}=(2 K_{n(t)})^{-1/2}$, where $n(t)$ is the number of collisions before time $t$.
+Then the proof of Lemma~\ref{LmGB-LG} shows that $\hG^s$ is well approximated by $G^s$ for large values of the kinetic energy. }